 top of page

 These muffins are easy to make and come out of the oven or air fryer moist and delicious.
-The muffins are sweetened primarily with dates and pears, not refined sugar or artificial sweeteners.
-Walnuts add crunch and extra flavor and protein to the muffins.
-With plenty of whole-grain fiber, protein, and "healthy fats," the muffins are great (in moderation, as always!) if you're on a diabetic diet or want to "eat healthy."
-We like the muffins for breakfast and alongside dinner, and they also make nutritious snacks with a cup of coffee or tea or a glass of milk.
-Enjoy!
+The best part?
+They’re sweetened primarily with dates and pears, so you won’t find any refined sugar or artificial sweeteners here.
+Walnuts add a delightful crunch, extra flavor, and protein to the mix.
+With plenty of whole-grain fiber, protein, and healthy fats, these muffins are great (in moderation, as always!) if you're on a diabetic diet or just want to eat healthy.

 How to Make Simple, Good, and Inexpensive Barley, Pear, and Date Muffins (Diabetic Friendly, Fruit-Sweetened, No Butter)